Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-2/build-maintenance.typ

     - *Initial Testing*: Eric
   ],
   today: [
-    - Plan out the robot: the whole team
+    - Plan out the robot: Everyone
     - Prepare the intake frame: Eric
     - Troubleshoot and fix any loose items on the robot: Eric ]